How to Make a Generator Quieter for Camping and Home

 Of course, there are other things that you can do, like the sound deflector that I have mentioned, but if you combine it, even better.

-Place it the further away from yourself you can, and have a good rest with the minimal buzz in the distance.
+Place it the as far away from yourself as you can, and have a good rest with the minimal buzz in the distance.

 8. Water is Useful

 It does not sound like the greatest of ideas when I put “power generator” and “water” next to one another, does it?

 Yes, I know, but there is a reason, be assured.